How to Relieve Upper Back Tension

 Below are my top three posture improving tips to relieve upper back tension.

-One of the most common questions I get asked these days is, “I have a desk job and would like to know what I can do keep from my back from feeling sore?”
+One of the most common questions I get asked these days is how to relieve upper back tension.
+I have a desk job and would like to know what I can do keep from my back from feeling sore.

 Relieve upper back tension by making a point of getting up out of your seat to take a walk for just 2 minutes every hour.
 Do a lap of the corridor or take a walk up the stairs to the next floor and back again.
 Standing up and moving will not only be good for your fitness level, it will also release and pressure on the lower back and get the blood circulating through your body again.
 Stretching your chest will help to relieve some tension from the upper back too.

-- Strengthen your upper back.
 Next time you are training your back at the gym, add a three second pause to your seated row.
 Adding the pause will break the momentum of the movement and help to switch on more muscle fibers and stabilizers.
 Try the rhythm 1/3/1/0 and emphasize squeezing the shoulder blades together and lifting your sternum up on the seated row.
 It should feel like an exaggerated upright posture.

-- Sit with your feet behind you.
 We were always taught in school to sit up straight with our feet out in front of us and our knees at a 90° angle, however, this position can actually encourage our upper body to lean forward.
 This can cause our upper back and shoulders to round forward.
 Try sitting in a slight straddle position with your knees to the side of the chair and your feet resting behind you rather than out in front.
 This will encourage your pelvis to stay in the correct position with a neutral spine.
 The use of a saddle chair can really help if you have a lot of lower back issues, as it will keep your pelvis and lumbar spine in the correct position.
 The other advantage is it will also encourage your adductors (the muscles on the inside of your legs) to activate and stabilize.